How to Deal With Rude Customers

 • “This should be fixed before the end of the week.”

-4. Guide Rather Than Control
+4. Guide the Conversation, Don’t Control It

 It’s easy to script responses for when a customer is rude, but different customers will react in different ways to those responses, making these scenarios difficult to control.